hclbaur/sdt-core/docs/TUTORIAL.md

 	}

 There is no way to reference the outer *sdt:position* variable as it is shadowed by the one in the inner loop.
 But we can save its value in a *position* variable of our own, and reference that from the inner loop, as it doesn't clash with the one in the SDT namespace.

+### Sorting it out

+In this section, we will revisit the subject of iteration, and address a common requirement: sorting.
+In its basic form, sorting a node-set is just a matter of specifying the sorting key, like this:

+	foreach "$doc/addressbook/contact" {
+		sort "firstname"
+		println "firstname"
+	}

+This will print "Alice", "Bob" and "Christopher" - regardless of how the contacts are ordered in the addressbook node.
+Reversing sort order - so the output will be "Christopher", "Bob" and "Alice" - is just a matter of using the `reverse` keyword.

+ 	foreach "$doc/addressbook/contact" {
+		sort "firstname" { reverse "true()" }
+		println "firstname"
+	}

+Sorting keys are not limited to node values, but can be any effective value "extracted" by the sort expression.
+For instance, to sort contacts in order of increasing length of their firstname:

+ 	foreach ... {
+		sort "string-length(firstname)"
+	... }

+Oops.
+This will print "Christopher", "Bob" and "Alice" again, when obviously "Christopher" - with length 11 - should come last.
+What went wrong?

+By default, values are compared lexicographically, which means that "11" comes before "3" and "5", rather than after it.
+When sorting numeric values, we must use an appropriate `comparator``, as in

+ 	foreach ... {
+		sort "string-length(firstname)" { comparator "sdt:compare-number(?,?)" }
+	... }

+A comparator is a function with at least two arguments, and returns a negative number, zero, or a positive number, depending on whether the effective value of the first argument collates before, equal to, or after the second one.
+The question marks - in what is effectively a Lambda expression - act as a placeholder for the objects to be compared.

+Let's go back to sorting names.
+If your addressbook neatly capitalizes all names, you may get away with a lexicographical sort.
+Otherwise, you are in trouble, because lowercase letters collate after *all* uppercase ones, so for example "alice" would come after "Zoey".

+To address this we could sort in a case-insensitive manner, like so:

+	sort "lower-case(firstname)"

+However, this will ignore case rather than handle it.
+A better solution is to use a locale-sensitive comparator that takes case differences as well as accented characters into account:

+	sort "firstname" { comparator "sdt:compare-string(?,?)" }

+This comparator even accepts language tags, so to please our Swedish audience we can ensure that "Ådel" is sorted properly *after* "Zoey", using

+ 	comparator "sdt:compare-string(?,?,'sv')" }

+because to them, Å is a letter that comes after Z - rather than the funny looking A it is to us.

+To wrap things up, here is an example that uses multiple sort statements to order contacts first by the number of phones they own, and then by their first name:

+	foreach "$doc/addressbook/contact" {
+		sort "count(phonenumber)" sort "firstname"
+		println "concat(firstname, ' has ', count(phonenumber), '.')"
+	}

+	Christopher has 1.
+	Alice has 2.
+	Bob has 2.

 [ TO BE CONTINUED ]